maurodch/mbqd-website/content/authors/gaerttner/_index.md

 superuser: true

+# Short bio (displayed in user profile at end of posts)
+bio:
+2004-2009 Physics Studies in Heidelberg and Melbourne 2009-2010 Research stay at University of Granada 2010-2013 Doctoral studies at Max-Planck-Institute for Nuclear Physics (MPIK), Heidelberg 2013-2014 Postdoc at MPIK
+2014-2016 Postdoc at JILA, Boulder
+2017-2020 Postdoc/Junior group leader at Kirchhoff-Institute for Physics, Heidelberg 2020-     Group leader at Physics Institute and Kirchhoff-Institute for Physics, Heidelberg

+# List each interest with a dash
+interests:
+- Many-body Quantum Dynamics
+- Quantum thermalization
+- Entanglement detection
+- Quantum Simulation

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the